The best things to do in this vast, sprawling, incredible city.

-A sprawling collection of diverse neighborhoods forever shifting, evolving and springing surprises where you least expect them, London is a true world city that can feel exhilaratingly expansive one minute and reassuringly local the next.
+London is a sprawling collection of diverse neighborhoods forever shifting, evolving, and springing surprises where you least expect them.
+It’s a true city of the world that can feel exhilaratingly expansive one minute and reassuringly local the next.

 Related: The Best Museums in London